 There are various reasons why employees might resort to maverick SaaS spend:

-1. Frustration with a limited or outdated approved tools list:
+1. Limited or outdated approved tools list:

 When employees feel the officially sanctioned software doesn't meet their needs, they're tempted to seek out alternatives.
 If the procurement process for adding new tools is too cumbersome or opaque, going rogue seems easier.